An undated image. — Depositphotos

 Users can discuss content in real-time or invite friends to join the conversation, with sharing facilitated through the standard “Share” button.

-This development follows other recent social features on the platform, such as Playables (YouTube’s multiplayer game feature) and live sharing via Google Meet for Premium users.
+This development comes on the heels of other recent social features on the platform, such as Playables (YouTube’s multiplayer game feature) and live sharing via Google Meet for Premium users.

 YouTube’s initiative signals its desire to evolve from a video-watching platform into a more interactive social space.
 If the feature expands globally, it could significantly enhance how users share and discuss content, offering faster sharing without leaving the app.